rekliner/blenderTouchNav/README.md

 *  Brush radius set to 25px Pencil with strength set to full
 *  Same settings for 2D Animation layout
 *  Object Data Properties tab is selected in the 2D animation Properties window to show layer options
-*  Onion skin set to show 2 keyframes with a lower opacity and more discernable green and red colors
+*  Onion skin set to show 2 keyframes with a lower opacity (.15) and more discernable green and red colors
 *  Brush Pack v2 by Daniel Martinez Lara is appended (watch out for the automatic material change, you may need to set it back to Solid Stroke after using a custom brush)
 *  A second pallette is started with primary colors
 *  Output properties set to 24fps FFmpeg Video at 960x480 with MPEG-4 container and H.264 codec for 10 seconds
 *  Rendered video goes to the same path as the blend file
+*  Stabilize Stroke set to 20px with .755 weight

-Let me know if you have any suggestions on how to make this the perfect blender startup file to keep kids engaged.
+Let me know if you have any suggestions on how to make this the perfect blender startup file to keep kids & 2D animators engaged.